Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \item \textbf{Correct evaluation of literals.} During the \texttt{Check} phase for a fixed clause $\mathcal{C}$, the machine sequentially scans all literals in $\mathcal{C}$.
-For each literal, it: \begin{itemize} \item parses the variable index using the digit-reading transitions and the \texttt{Inc.(10$N$+D)} state family; \item enters the corresponding \texttt{Dec.$N$} state, where $N$ encodes the exact offset to the valuation region; \item reaches and reads the valuation cell $\mathcal{V}(i)$ associated with the literal; \item returns to the clause region via the appropriate \texttt{Backward.T} or \texttt{Backward.F} transition. \end{itemize} This process correctly computes the truth value of each literal under $\mathcal{V}$.
+For each literal, it: \begin{itemize} \item parses the variable index using the digit-reading transitions and the \texttt{Inc.(10$N$+D)} state family; \item enters the corresponding \texttt{Dec.$i$} state, where $i$ encodes the exact offset to the valuation region; \item reaches and reads the valuation cell $\mathcal{V}(i)$ associated with the literal; \item returns to the clause region via the appropriate \texttt{Backward.T} or \texttt{Backward.F} transition, and checks the truth value. \end{itemize} This process correctly computes the truth value of each literal under $\mathcal{V}$.

 \item \textbf{Deterministic advancement past satisfied clauses.} When a literal $\ell$ satisfying $\mathcal{C}$ is encountered, the machine deterministically transitions into the \texttt{Skip} state.
-This transition bypasses all remaining literals of $\mathcal{C}$ and moves the head to the beginning of the next clause.
+Once \texttt{Skip} state achieved in a clause, the \texttt{Skip} state is restored after fetching each remaining symbol in the clause via \texttt{S} marker.

 \item \textbf{Progress through the entire formula.} Since every clause contains at least one satisfying literal, the machine successfully enters \texttt{Skip} for each clause delimiter \texttt{\&}.
 Consequently, it advances monotonically through the entire formula region.